 In a standing position, nice and upright with the legs underneath the hips and toes are pointing straight ahead.
 Do shoulder rotation alternating back and forth with one hand up and one hand down.

-In this exercise, we are working on the flexibility and mobility in the shoulders.
+In this exercise, we are working on the flexibility and mobility of the shoulders.

-Perform one set 5 reps each way in a smooth, controlled movement with a good stop at the end position with a light intensity.
+Perform one set of 5 reps each way in a smooth, controlled movement with a good stop at the end position with light intensity.

 #4 – Three-direction Band Pull